yxj-HGNwmb5kdp8ewr/davidegiacalone.gituhub.io/_pages/about.md

 What you will find in these pages
 ------
-Nothing too fancy as I have just started dabbling in html and markdown :).
-Right now you can information on my [research](https://yxj-hgnwmb5kdp8ewr.github.io/research/) and [teaching activities](/teaching.md).
-You can also read and download [my full cv](/cv.md) and most of my [publications](/publications.md).
+You can information on my [research](https://yxj-hgnwmb5kdp8ewr.github.io/research/) and [teaching activities](https://yxj-hgnwmb5kdp8ewr.github.io/teaching/).
+You can also read and download [my full cv](https://yxj-hgnwmb5kdp8ewr.github.io/cv/) and most of my [publications](/https://yxj-hgnwmb5kdp8ewr.github.io/publications/).